BurnyCoder/BurnyCoder/README.md

 - How does the world work?
 How does everything work?
 - What is the fundamental mathematics of the universe?
 What are all the equations, and mathematical structures more generally, governing reality across all scales in physics, and in natural science more generally?
 - What is the fundamental mathematics of the brain?
 How to upgrade human intelligence?
-- What is the fundamental equation of creativity in science and art?
+- What is the fundamental mathematics of creativity in science and art?
 - How to connect all sciences, formal and natural?
-What is the fundamental equation behind emergence and complexity?
+What is the fundamental mathematics behind emergence and complexity?
 How does biology and other scientific fields emerge from physics and chemistry?
 - What are all the concepts in mathematics?
 What are all the possible foundations and mathematics with all sorts of mathematical universes and which ones are the best in what contexts?
 - What is the fundamental mathematics of consciousness?
 - How to make the world better for all?